isc-projects/kea/doc/guide/dhcp6-srv.rst

-When the DHCPv6 server starts, by default it listens to the DHCP traffic sent to multicast address ff02::1:2 on each interface that it is configured to listen on (see `Interface
-Configuration <#dhcp6-interface-configuration>`__).
-In some cases it is useful to configure a server to handle incoming traffic sent to global unicast addresses as well.
-The most common reason for this is to have relays send their traffic to the server directly.
-To configure the server to listen on a specific unicast address, the interface name can be optionally followed by a slash, followed by the global unicast address on which the server should listen.
-The server listens to this address in addition to normal link-local binding and listening on the ff02::1:2 address.
+When the DHCPv6 server starts, by default it listens to the DHCP traffic sent to multicast address ff02::1:2 on each interface that it is configured to listen on (see :ref:`dhcp6-interface-configuration`).
+In some cases it is useful to configure a server to handle incoming traffic sent to global unicast addresses as well; the most common reason for this is to have relays send their traffic to the server directly.
+To configure the server to listen on a specific unicast address, add a slash after the interface name, followed by the global unicast address on which the server should listen.
+The server will listen to this address in addition to normal link-local binding and listening on the ff02::1:2 address.
 The sample configuration below shows how to listen on 2001:db8::1 (a global address) configured on the eth1 interface.